siderolabs/extensions/README.md

 ## Building Extensions

 In the current form, building extensions requires the use of our [bldr](https://github.com/siderolabs/bldr) tool.
-It is highly recommended to take a look at an existing extensions as a template for building your own.
+It is highly recommended to take a look at an existing extension as a template for building your own.
 The rough flow should look like the following:

 - Create a `manifest.yaml` file that contains information about your system extension.
 See instructions below for this file.
-- Create a `pkg.yaml` file that details the full flow of downloading, building, installing your application.
+- Create a `pkg.yaml` file that details the full flow of downloading, building, and installing your application.
 - Once you have these, add your extension to the `TARGETS` list in the `Makefile`.
 - You can now build your extension using make like `make <extension-name> PLATFORM=linux/amd64`
 - If you wish to output the contents of the image and validate your install, you can issue `make local-<extension-name> PLATFORM=linux/amd64 DEST=_out`.
 The contents will then be present in the `_out` directory.